HackathonGrowthGenie/Clairvoyant-FrontEnd/README.md

    - Popular Investments count: Where top popular investments are shown in terms of count.
 Representing why the investment is so popular.
    - Historical returns: Where previous days returns are shown
    - Tax assessements: Where tax assessment are shown for last fiscal year.
-4. All above screens are synced with local server.
+4. All above screens are synced with local server endpoints.
 If you run this application without backend, this may cause an error.
 __________________________________________________________________________________

 ## How to Use?